misantronic/rbtv.ts.youtube/README.md

 };
 ```

-these envirenment-variables will be set in production from heroku.
+these environment-variables will be set in production from heroku.

 ## run